BoltsFramework/Bolts-Android/README.md

     // This is activity is started by app link intent.

     // targetUrl is the URL shared externally.
 In most cases, you embed your content identifier
     // in this data.
-In this case, you can handle with the targetUrl just as how you handle https urls.
-    String profileName = HttpDeepLinkHandler.getProfileName(targetUrl);

-    // If you need to access other data you passing from the meta tag from your website or from opening app.
+    // If you need to access data you passing from the meta tag from your website or from opening app.
     // You can get them from applinkData and referrerAppData.
     Bundle applinkData = AppLinks.getAppLinkData(getIntent());
     Bundle referrerAppData = applinkData.getBundle("referer_app_link");